Skip to content

 University of Rochester Supplement and Essays

 Applicants are required to complete the Rochester-specific questions of both the Common Application and the Coalition for College Application.
-This includes the supplemental essays.
+This includes the supplemental essay.

 Optional materials